 The Association of Theological Schools (ATS) in the United States and Canada is a membership organization of more than 250 graduate schools that conduct post-baccalaureate professional and academic degree programs to educate persons for the practice of ministry and for teaching and research in the theological disciplines.
 The ATS’s mission is to promote the improvement and enhancement of theological schools to the benefit of communities of faith and the broader public.
 The School of Religious Studies has been accredited by the ATS since 1952.

-The Master of Divinity (M.Div.)
-Degree, including the Bachelor of Theology (B.Th.) components, is fully accredited by the Association of Theological Schools in the U.S. and Canada (ATS).
+The Bachelor of Theology (B.Th.) program offered by McGill University is applicable to the Master of Divinity (M.Div.) program offered by the Theological Colleges.
+The M.Div. is fully accredited by the Association of Theological Schools in the U.S. and Canada (ATS).

-- To enter the 120-credit degree program from outside Quebec, the applicant must hold a high school diploma, unless you qualify as a mature student.
+- To enter the 120-credit degree program from outside Quebec, the applicant must hold a high school diploma, with a minimum average of 75%, or the equivalent.
 A maximum of 60 credits from another institution of higher learning can be considered for transfer into the 120-credit program.

 - To enter the 90-credit first-degree program, the applicant is expected to have completed the Diploma of Collegial Studies (DCS) of a Quebec CEGEP with a minimum average Cote R of 24, or the equivalent elsewhere.
 A maximum of 30 credits from another institution of higher learning can be considered for transfer into this program.

-- To enter the 60-credit program, the applicant must have completed a Bachelor of Arts or other Bachelor’s degree with a minimum CGPA of 2.7 (B-).
+- To enter the 60-credit program, the applicant must have completed a B.A. or other Bachelor’s degree with a minimum CGPA of 2.7 (B-).
 No credits can be transferred from another institution of higher learning into the 60-credit program.

 Any McGill student in good standing, with a minimum of 30 credits, may apply for transfer from their current degree program into the B.Th. program.
 B.Th. students entering the 120- or 90-credit programs are free to pursue Minors in other departments, schools, or faculties, in consultation with their B.Th. adviser(s).